 Climb 5 Famous Mountain Passes in One Week

 Don't let the mileage fool you!
-This is a challenging cycling vacation with big climbs up steep mountain passes every day.
+This is a challenging Colorado cycling vacation with big climbs up steep mountain passes every day.
 The ride begins and ends in Gunnison, tracing a loop through the old mining towns of the San Juan mountain range.

 Day |